 The hand contains 27 bones which are held together with ligaments and controlled with muscles of various sizes.
 Hands… they are used in so many ways on a daily basis.
 We use them to push open a door, pull a wagon, twist open a can, make a fist, swing a tennis racquet, cradle a baby and pinch them together to pick up a small object.
 Tasks vary and may require small tedious to strenuous movements.
-When pain or discomfort is experienced and hands are positioned in a biomechanically incorrect position (losing their proper alignment) they become compromised and additional symptoms in the arms and wrists may develop.
+When hand pain or discomfort is experienced and hands are positioned in a biomechanically incorrect position (losing their proper alignment) they become compromised and additional symptoms in the arms and wrists may develop.

 There are numerous symptoms associated with the hand: